Nirmitee.io

 Should I build or buy an RPM platform?

 Buy (license) if you want to launch in 30-60 days with minimal technical investment and are comfortable with per-patient-per-month SaaS pricing ($15-40/patient/month).
 Build if you want full control over clinical workflows, EHR integration depth, data ownership, and long-term economics.
 Custom builds typically take 3-6 months and cost $150K-400K but eliminate per-patient SaaS fees.
-Many organizations choose a hybrid approach — licensed platform with custom integration layer.
+Many organizations choose a hybrid approach — a licensed platform with a custom integration layer.

-Do I need to provide devices to patients or can they use their own?
+Do I need to provide devices to patients, or can they use their own?

 For RPM billing under CPT 99454, the practice must provide or arrange for the device.
 Patients using personal devices (e.g., their own Apple Watch) generally cannot be billed under RPM because the device must be prescribed and the practice must manage the device supply.
 However, patient-owned FDA-cleared devices (e.g., a patient's own Omron BP cuff) may be acceptable if the practice orders and oversees the monitoring.
 Check payer-specific policies.